National September 11 Memorial & Museum: Construction

 On March 13, 2006, construction workers arrived at the WTC site to begin work on the Reflecting Absence design.
 Some relatives of the victims and other concerned citizens gathered to protest the new memorial that day, saying that it should be built above ground.
 The president of the memorial foundation said that family members were consulted and formed a consensus in favor of the design, and work would continue as planned.

 In May, estimated construction costs for the Memorial were reported to have risen to over $1 billion.
-In 2006, at the request of Bloomberg and Governor George Pataki, builder Frank Sciame performed a month-long analysis which included input from victims' families, the lower Manhattan business and residential communities, architects and members of the memorial-competition jury.
-The analysis recommended design changes which kept the memorial and museum within a $500 million budget.
+In 2006, at the request of Bloomberg and Governor George Pataki, builder Frank Sciame performed a month-long analysis that included input from victims' families, the lower Manhattan business and residential communities, architects and members of the memorial-competition jury.
+The analysis recommended design changes that kept the memorial and museum within a $500 million budget.

 In July 2008, the Survivors' Staircase was lowered to bedrock, making it the first artifact to be moved into the museum.
 By the end of August, the footings and foundations were completed.
 On September 2 construction workers raised the 7700 lb first column for the memorial, near the footprint of the North Tower.
 By then, about 70 percent of the construction contracts were awarded or ready to award.
 A total of 9100 short ton of steel were installed at the memorial site.
 By April 2010, the reflecting pools were fully framed in steel, and 85 percent of the concrete had been poured.
 By April 22, workers had begun installation of the granite coating for the reflecting pools.
 By June the North Pool's granite coating was completed, and workers had begun granite installation in the South Pool.
 In July, the first soil shipments arrived at the site, and in August workers began planting trees on the memorial plaza.
 The swamp white oaks can reach 60 to 80 ft at maturity, live from 300 to 350 years, and their autumn leaves are gold-colored.
-The "Survivor Tree" is a callery pear which survived the devastation and was kept for replanting.
+The "Survivor Tree" is a Callery pear that survived the devastation and was kept for replanting.
 In September, workers reinstalled two "tridents" salvaged from the Twin Towers.